-Trust—it’s normal to feel a rollercoaster of emotions, but it’s still important to ask for support.
+1. Trust—it’s normal to feel a rollercoaster of emotions, but it’s still important to ask for help when you need it.

 In addition, it’s crucial to continue to be in regular contact with your doctor or healthcare practitioner.
-Bayati explains that she uses email, telehealth, and regular visits during the first few months postpartum to check-in and support her patients.
+Bayati explains that she uses email, telehealth, and regular visits during the first few months postpartum to check in and support her patients.

-Don’t stop the wellness practices that you’ve been developing throughout your pregnancy.
+2. Don’t stop the wellness practices that you’ve been developing throughout your pregnancy.

 “Your postpartum diet, meditation, and exercise can not be underemphasized at this time,” says Bayati.
-She particularly recommends pilates or physical therapy, which can be helpful to strengthen the body and the muscles you used in labor.
-“I also believe a prenatal vitamin that supports the changes in the postpartum is key.
+She particularly recommends pilates or physical therapy, which can be helpful to strengthen the body and support the muscles you used in labor.
+“I also believe a postnatal vitamin that supports the changes in the postpartum is key.
 Do not let yourself be deficient in folate, vitamin D, or iron at this period of time as that can exacerbate issues.”

-Stay connected to your body and mind.
+3. Stay connected to your body and mind.

-Just as you’re learning to understand and be in sync with your baby at this time, it’s important to also stay connected and in sync with yourself and be honest about feeling less than okay.
-“If a lack of sleep and anxiety is building, it is important to get help.
-It's important to be in close contact with your obstetrician.
+Just as you’re learning to understand and be in sync with your baby at this time, it’s crucial to stay connected to yourself and check in with your mental health.
+“If a lack of sleep and anxiety is building, it is important to get help,” says Dr. Bayati.
+“It's important to be in close contact with your obstetrician.
 If your partner and family are beginning to worry about you, take this seriously, and get help.
 Without adequate sleep, postpartum issues can exacerbate quickly.
-If you have a history of mood disorders, know that you are at a higher risk to need more help postpartum.
+If you have a history of mood disorders, know that you are at a higher risk postpartum.
 Your baby needs you to be willing to ask for help so that you can be there for your newborn.
-Know yourself and be in tune with your body and mind.”1
+Know yourself and be in tune with your body and mind.”

 Dr. Banafsheh Bayati is a board-certified Obstetrician/Gynecologist practicing in Santa Monica, California.
 She serves women from adolescence to menopause with an emphasis on preventative health and holistic care.
 Her passion is obstetrics.
 She resides in Santa Monica with her husband and three children.